mortaca/RGB-Pi/FAQ.md

 20. Check that you do not have anything connected by HDMI, this deactivates the output by the GPIO.

-21. Please contact us at **info@rgb-pi.com** or in the forums where we participate.
+25. Please contact us at **info@rgb-pi.com** or in the forums where we participate.

 ---------------------------------------------------------------------------------------------------------

 # Preguntas frecuentes
-## Este FAQ está orientado a la ultima verson del sistema 4.1 Final, las respuestas que aquí se encuentran pueden no ser aplicables a versiones anteriores.
+## Este FAQ está orientado a la ultima verson del sistema 4.1 Final 1.1, las respuestas que aquí se encuentran pueden no ser aplicables a versiones anteriores.

 Preguntas:
 1. ¿Por que el cable es tan corto?